georgelza/CEPH_CSI_drivers_deploy_RBD_CephFS/README.md

 This template image was then cloned into the following 6 VM's.

-- 301 k8s-ubuntu-1  pmox1   master/control plane
+- 301 k8s-ubuntu-1  hosted on pmox1 as a master
   - 172.16.10.71    (net0, Public Access, over bridge0)
   - 172.16.30.71    (net1, K8S inter node comm, over bridge1)
   - 172.16.40.71    (net2, IO comms, traffic between nodes and between nodes and the TrueNAS, over bridge1)

-- 302 k8s-ubuntu-2  pmox2   master/control plane
+- 302 k8s-ubuntu-2  hosted on pmox2 as a master
   - 172.16.10.72
   - 172.16.30.72
   - 172.16.40.72

-- 303 k8s-ubuntu-3  pmox3   master/control plane
+- 303 k8s-ubuntu-3  hosted on pmox3 as a master
   - 172.16.10.73
   - 172.16.30.73
   - 172.16.40.73

-- 304 k8s-ubuntu-4  pmox1   worker
+- 304 k8s-ubuntu-4  hosted on pmox1 as a worker
   - 172.16.10.74
   - 172.16.30.74
   - 172.16.40.74

-- 305 k8s-ubuntu-5  pmox2   worker
+- 305 k8s-ubuntu-5  hosted on pmox2 as a worker
   - 172.16.10.75
   - 172.16.30.75
   - 172.16.40.75

-- 306 k8s-ubuntu-6  pmox3   worker
+- 306 k8s-ubuntu-6  hosted on pmox3 as a worker
   - 172.16.10.76
   - 172.16.30.76
   - 172.16.40.76